testsigmahq/testsigma-docs/src/pages/docs/continuous-integration/azure-devops.md

 **Step 5: Review the CI Configuration**
 After selecting the Branch and path you can click on "continue" and you will need to review your YAML code.
 ![Review CI configuration in Azure DevOps](https://docs.testsigma.com/images/azure-devops/review-ci-configuration-azure-devops.png)
 The YAML file contains the following code where you need to enter the filePath of the [Generic Shell Script](https://testsigma.com/docs/continuous-integration/shell-script/) (cicd-api.sh) to run it.
-This Shell script is the one that actually triggers the Test Plan execution and gives you the result of execution once it's complete.
+This Shell script is the one that actually triggers the Test Plan execution and gives you the result of Test plan once it's complete.
 ```yaml
 # Starter pipeline
 # Start with a minimal pipeline that you can customize to build and deploy your code.